Module ploigos_step_runner.step_implementers.examples.hello_world

 Classes

-class HelloWorld (workflow_result, parent_work_dir_path, config, environment=None)
+class HelloWorld (workflow_result, parent_work_dir_path, config, environment=None)-

 Example StepImplementer that prints a message and does nothing else.